myles-lewis/locuszoomr/README.md

 This is a pure R implementation of locuszoom for plotting genetic data at genomic loci accompanied by gene annotations.
 It uses the LDlink API to query linkage disequilibrium data from 1000 Genomes.
+Recombination rate can also be shown by querying UCSC genome browser.

 # Installation

-Bioconductor packages `ensembldb` and an Ensembl database installed either as a package or obtained through Bioconductor packages `AnnotationHub` are required before installation.
+Bioconductor package `ensembldb` and an Ensembl database installed either as a package or accessed through Bioconductor package `AnnotationHub` are required before installation.

 ```